365 Things to Do in Memphis #16: Observe Martin Luther King Jr. Day

 1. Volunteer your time.

 Usually, Memphis organizations coordinate volunteer efforts so the community can get involved.
-In 2019, Volunteer Memphis is hosting MLK Days of Service, with dozens of projects going on all weekend.
-You can sign up online.
+In 2020, Volunteer Memphis will MLK Days of Service, with dozens of projects going on all weekend.

 2. Visit The National Civil Rights Museum